What are the Different Access Techniques?

-The radio technology is able to offer the same level of service quality as that provided by wire line technology.
-The subscribers have no knowledge of their radio connection and may access all the offered PSTN services in exactly the same way as if they were directly connected by wire line.
-Application of wireless local loop has just started worldwide.
+The radio technology is able to offer the same level of service quality as that provided by wireline technology.
+The subscribers have no knowledge of their radio connection and may access all the offered PSTN services in exactly the same way as if they were directly connected by wireline.
+The application of wireless local loop has just started worldwide.
 The technology employed shall depend upon various radio access techniques like FDMA, TDMA, CDMA.

 TECHNOLOGY OPTIONS FOR WILL

 4.1 Basically two types of technology options are available for wireless in local loop.
-The first one based on cellular mobile Telephone system can be adopted for fixed wireless in local loop application.
-These systems have Macro cell architecture with cell radius of tens of kilometers ( typically 10-20 Kms), The second type based on Micro cell architecture are extension of cordless telephone systems.
+The first one based on cellular mobile Telephone system can be adopted for fixed wireless in local loop applications.
+These systems have Macrocell architecture with cell radius of tens of kilometers ( typically 10-20 Kms), The second type based on Micro cell architecture is an extension of cordless telephone systems.
 These systems have cell radius of few hundred meters (typically 50-200 mts).

 4.3 Satellite media can also be used to extend local loop to subscribers who are otherwise located at inaccessible places where laying of cables or line of sight radio media is not economically justified.
-For example certain villages have been extended gram panchnyat telephones using satellite media for providing rural communication.
-Generally social factors dominate cost considerations for providing local loops in such cases.
+For example, certain villages have been extended gram panchayat telephones using satellite media for providing rural communication.
+Generally, social factors dominate cost considerations for providing local loops in such cases.